orlp/pygrafix/docs/pygrafix.window.rst

         Does the same as the :meth:`poll_events` but sleeps the process until an event is triggered.

-    .. method:: set_position(x, y)

-        Moves the window such that the topleft of the window is *(x, y)* pixels away from the topleft of the screen.

-    .. method:: set_size(width, height)

-        Sets the new window size in pixels.

-    .. method:: get_size()

-        Returns the size of the window in the form *(width, height)*.

-    .. method:: set_title(title)

-        Sets the title of the window

-    .. method:: toggle_fullscreen()

-        Switches to fullscreen if in windowed mode and vice versa.

     .. method:: minimize()

         Minimizes the window.